scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 24 hours

-Exert your will on a living, non-humanoid creature you can see, forcing them to obey your commands.
-The creature must have an Intelligence of -1 or lower and a CR of 15 or lower or else this spell has no effect.
+Exert your will on a living creature you can see, forcing them to obey your commands.
+The creature must have an Intelligence of -1 or lower and a CR of 18 or lower or else this spell has no effect.
 Make a spellcasting roll against the creatures Willpower save, adding a terrible die to your roll unless you are touching the creature.
-On success the creature is obedient to you, obeying any command unless that command would bring harm to it, such as ordering it to hurt itself or jump off a cliff.
+On success the creature is Charmed, obeying any command unless that command would bring harm to it, such as ordering it to hurt itself or jump off a cliff.
 While under your control the creature may use your spellcasting roll when making Willpower saves.
 The creature understands every language you know and can communicate verbally with you, speaking in a way only you can understand.

 The CR limit increases by 4 for every level cast above 7th.